 In any case, additional offline backup keys are a must.

-#9 Updated by sajolida over 1 year ago
+#9 Updated by sajolida almost 2 years ago

 Chrome is discussing the removal of HPKP from Chrome in 2018: